giselehbm/LCI_Workshop_2023/README.md

 Wait to be assigned to one of the breakout rooms and then follow the instructions corresponding to your group:

 :people_holding_hands: **Group 1:** Illumination correction via rolling ball algorithm
-* Open the image of interest
+* Open an image from the **"stitched"** folder
 * Go to "Process->Subtract Background..."
 * Choose the radius of the rolling ball algorithm and press OK

-Repeat these steps for the files in the **"stitched"** folder.
-You can also try to correct individual tiles ("tiles" folder).
+Repeat these steps for the other files in the **"stitched"** folder.
+Each file corresponding to a different overlap (1%, 5% and 10%).
+You can also try to correct individual tiles from the "tiles" folder.
 Try different values of the radius parameter.

 :bulb: What happens as the size of radius increases?